 How financial aid is calculated

-Also, financial aid formulas include many other datapoint in addition to income.
+Financial aid formulas include many other datapoint in addition to income.
 Family size, the number of people in college, assets, student income, and student assets are some of the things that are factored in.
-This means that simply looking at income will not tell the full story.

 Net Price Calculator